Introduction to SpinningUniverse.com

 11) Why do some galaxies collide with other galaxies and why larger galaxies collide with smaller galaxies, from behind and not head-on or from any other direction.

 12) Explain why the light from far away galaxies are more redshifted, although the galaxies are moving in space in the counterclockwise direction (and not radially outward, as the current teaching tell us).
+Our explanation of the larger galaxies moving faster than the smaller ones, while all of them move in space in the same direction (counterclockwise), explains both how galaxies collide, as well as the farther out galaxies are the ones that are more redshifted.
 This also refutes the naive notion of new space itself being made all the time, from the time of the "Big Bang".

 13) Why the circumferential and counterclockwise motion of the galaxies will give the illusion that the universe is spinning on an axis.